Resource Grid

 bwp (

-) – The bandwidth part object based on which this resource grid is created.numPlanes (int (default: 1)) – A resource grid can be considered as a 3-dimensional
+BandwidthPart) – The bandwidth part object based on which this resource grid is created.numPlanes (int (default: 1)) – A resource grid can be considered as a 3-dimensional

-can be equivalent to the number of layers, number of transmitter antenna, or number of receiver antenna.
-To avoid any confusion, the resource grid implementation in NeoRadium uses the term “Plane” for the first dimension of the resource gird.contents (str (default: "DATA")) –
+P x L x Kcomplex tensor whereLis the number of OFDM symbols,Kis the number of subcarriers (based onbwp), andPis the number of planes.
+In different contexts,Pcan be equivalent to the number of layers, number of transmitter antennas, or number of receiver antennas.
+To avoid any confusion, the resource grid implementation in NeoRadium uses the term “Plane” for the first dimension of the resource grid.contents (str) –

 The default content type of this resource grid.
-Each resource element (RE) in the resource grid has a an associated content type.
-When some data is assigned to some REs in this resource grid without a specified content type, this default value is used.
+Each resource element (RE) in the resource grid has an associated content type.
+When some data is assigned to some REs in this resource grid without a specified content type, the default value is used.
 The following content types are currently defined:

 - DATA: